deepak-venkatesh/deepak-venkatesh.github.io/posts/post4solidstate.md

 ### Electron Volt (eV)
 I wanted to visualize how much energy is 1eV.
 The technical definition is the amount of kinetic energy a single electron gains when it passes in vacuum through an electric potential difference of 1 Volt.
-In terms of Joules it is very small $1.602 x 10^-19$ Joules.
+In terms of Joules it is very small $1.602 * 10^-19$ Joules.
 To make a comparison a 10 watt bulb sold in a store utilizes around 10 Joules of energy per second.
 Meaning 1 eV is the energy consumed by a 10 W bulb in a miniscule $10^-20$ seconds.

 ## Holes and Electrons